-DAY 2 9.00 - 9.50 parallel Evaluation team may split into pairs Visit to faculties C and D IEP team with dean and possibly vice-dean Alternatively the team may choose to visit key research institutes Introduction to the faculty: structures, quality and strategic management; discuss relationships of faculties with the central level; input in self-evaluation; role of quality control activities in faculty; involvement in the management of research and use of research results 10.00 - 10.40 parallel Evaluation team Visit to faculties C and D IEP team with academic staff Discuss relationships of faculties with the central level; input in self- evaluation; role of quality control activities in faculty; involvement in the may split into pairs Alternatively the team may choose to visit key research institutes management of research and use of research results; recruitment of new staff; staff development; motivation policies.
+9.00 - 10.00 Visit to faculties C and D Introduction to the faculty: structures, Parallel IEP team with dean and possibly quality and strategic management; discuss relationships of faculties with (the evaluation vice-dean central services; input in self-evaluation; team may split role of quality assurance activities in in two groups) faculty; involvement in the management of research and use of research results 10.15 - 11.15 Visit to faculties C and D Discuss relationships of faculties with Parallel central services; input in self-evaluation; role of quality assurance activities in (the evaluation IEP team with academic staff faculty; involvement in the management team may split of research and use of research results; in two groups) recruitment of new staff; staff development; motivation policies.
 Please note that deans or vice deans should not be present at this meeting: it is reserved for "regular" academic staff only.
-10.50 - 11.30 parallel Evaluation team may split into pairs Visit to faculties C and D IEP team with students Alternatively the team may choose to visit key research institutes Students' views on their experience (e.g., teaching and learning, student input in quality control and (strategic) decision making, involvement in research activities) 12.30 - 14.00 Lunch IEP team alone Evaluation team, alone, to exchange impressions 14.00 - 15.00 Meeting with international researchers and international graduate students To discuss their experience of the institution 15.30 - 20.00 Debriefing meeting IEP team alone Exchange impressions, review day and begin drafting the oral report [evaluation team needs a working 20.00 Dinner IEP team alone room in the hotel for this task] Continuation of debriefing meeting 21.00 - 23.00 Drafting oral report IEP team alone [evaluation team needs a working room in the hotel for this task] DAY 3 9.00 - 10.00 Concluding meeting IEP team with Rector Discuss draft oral report with the rector alone, to ensure it reflects the findings of the team as well as the needs of the rector for the institution's further development 10.00 - 10.30 Adapting oral report IEP team alone Adapt oral report according to discussion with rector 10.30 - 12.00 Presentation of oral report IEP team with Rector and members of the institution (invitations to be decided by the rector, e.g. rectoral team, liaison person, self-evaluation group, senate etc).
-Afternoon fternoon Lunch and departure of evaluation team
+Tor regular academic starromy.
+11.30 - 12.30 Visit to faculties C and D Students' views on their experience (e.g., Parallel IEP team with regular students teaching and learning, student input in quality assurance and (strategic) decision (the evaluation making), involvement in research team may split activities) in two groups) 12.45 - 14.00 Lunch Evaluation team, alone, to exchange IEP team alone impressions 14.00 - 15.15 Tour of campus To get to know the campus, paying special attention to student facilities 15.30 - 16.45 Meeting with senate Discuss relationship of senate/democratic IEP team with senate representation body with rectoral team representatives regarding strategic and quality • • • • • • • • management 17.00 - 18.00 Meeting with student delegation Students' views on the institution, on relations with rector's office, on student IEP team with student input in quality management and in representatives (strategic) decision making 1